mpluswow/RPG_Forge/docs/module_loader.md

 This module [Blueprint Loader](../GameServer/modules/__init__.py) dynamically loads all Flask blueprints from the `modules/blueprints` directory.

-Follow the steps below to add a new module to the game.
+Follow the steps below to add a new module to this project.

 ---